tips raspberry pi beginner

 The service doesn’t start automatically.

-Update the Raspberry Pi
+Keep the Raspberry Pi up-to-date

 sudo apt-get update